 What goes in a release plan?

-At a high level, the release plan consists of a goal and date for the release.
+At a high level, the release plan consists of a product goal and date for the release.
 The release plan can also include further details about the product features being shipped to users, user stories, and other aspects of new product features your team is working on.
 Your scrum team has most likely gone through the product backlog (if running an agile project) and set up a product roadmap.
 The release plan is a more detailed timeline of when certain features get launched.

 Is project planning and release planning the same?